 It’s pumpkin season again and I can’t think of a better way to get it started than with pumpkin and red lentil soup.
 Pumpkin is packed with vitamins, low carbs and low calories…but the flavor is fantastic.
 The lentils are for protein and fiber.
 The two blend very well and provide a satisfying, yet low calorie soup.
 Red lentils are ideal for this kind of soup because they tend to sort of dissolve into the soup, making it creamy and smooth, while brown or green lentils keep their shape and are better for salads.

-The soup is excellent and hearty bread makes an excellent accompaniment.
+The soup is excellent and hearty bread makes an great accompaniment.
 You could also add some sliced cheeses and meats on the side.
 Let everyone make their own meal of this.

 ‘Tis the season, so grab a few cans of pumpkin puree and start cooking.
 This easy pumpkin and red lentil soup would be a good start and leftovers make a wonderful lunch.